gatsbyjs/gatsby/docs/blog/2018-06-14-announcing-gatsby-v2-beta-launch/index.md

 Gatsby v2 builds on the foundations of v1 to introduce a range of improvements:

-- Out With Layouts, In With StaticQuery
+- Out With Gatsby Layout Components, In With StaticQuery

-  Layouts were a common source of confusion in v1.
+  Gatby's special layout components were a common source of confusion in v1.
 After an RFC and [informative community discussion](https://github.com/gatsbyjs/rfcs/blob/master/text/0002-remove-special-layout-components.md), we decided to remove them and create `StaticQuery` which allows GraphQL queries to be added to any component.
 For more information on migrating your layouts, check out our Life After Layouts post (coming soon).

-- More consistent APIs
+- Improve APIs

   We’ve renamed `sizes` and `resolutions` to `fluid` and `fixed`, `boundActionCreators` to `actions`, as well as other changes intended to make API names more consistent and prevent common gotchas.